r-Yayap/MultiplePDF-Areas2Excel/README.md

 Built with the help of ChatGPT, Google, and Youtube, this is a simple tool to help me and my team in our daily tasks of scanning through PDFs.
 I am not really a coder so the code might look messy in the eyes of a coder.
 Regardless, the current capability of this code would suffice for what I had in mind when this was still an idea.
 It has helped me save a lot of time and be more efficient, and I hope for those who will use this would also feel the same.

+There is a quick guide on how to use it though I hope the UI would be easy to understand to those who would use this.

+### Limitation
 Currently, the tool does not support text extraction from images due to time constraints.
 However, future development may include this feature, possibly integrating pytesseract or other OCR modules.
-There is a quick guide on how to use it though I hope the UI would be easy to understand to those who would use this.

 ## Installation
 Install the dependencies stated in requirements.txt